Codecademy/docs/content/javascript/concepts/dates/terms/toLocaleTimeString/toLocaleTimeString.md

 ---
 Title: '.toLocaleTimeString()'
-Description: 'Returns a modified string from a given Date object, usually for events.
+Description: 'Returns a string representing the time portion of a Date object.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'